ryguyroberts/jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+App was presented with some bugs and missing features, which have since been added.

+## Added features

+### User Login and Registration

+### Admins can add new product categories

+### Order Details page

 ## Setup

 1. Run `bundle install` to install dependencies